 Diabetes mellitus (DM) is characterized by hyperglycemia and abnormalities in insulin secretion and activity.
 There are numerous hematological parameters; however, this review article only focuses on red blood cells, hemoglobin, hematocrit, red blood cell indices, platelet count, white blood cells, lymphocytes, neutrophils, monocytes, eosinophils, neutrophil-to-lymphocyte ratio, platelet-to-lymphocyte ratio, and monocyte-to-lymphocyte ratio, which play an essential role in the pathogenesis of DM.
 Also, this review article aims to report the relationship between these hematological parameters and the development of DM.
 In conclusion, this article shows that increased levels of platelets, red blood cells, hematocrit, lymphocytes, eosinophils, neutrophils, neutrophil-to-lymphocyte ratio, platelet-to-lymphocyte ratio, and monocyte-to-lymphocyte ratio and decreased levels of hemoglobin are involved in the pathogenesis of DM.
 However, the role of basophils in DM is unknown yet.

-Key Words: Hematological parameters; Diabetes mellitus; Pathogenesis; T2DM
+Key Words: Hematological parameters; Diabetes mellitus; Pathogenesis; Type 2 diabetes mellitus

 Rafaqat S, Rafaqat S. Role of hematological parameters in pathogenesis of diabetes mellitus: A review of the literature.
 World J Hematol 2023; In press